Food for Thought from Marcia’s Retirement Kitchen

 Sorry, no chocolate.
 Instead, these are key steps you can take to make sure you stay away from making a risky recipe that defeats the purpose you’re working toward.
 Here’s more information about each ingredient:

 But where exactly is that money going?
 Into one mutual fund?
 Several different funds?
 To cash?
 Do you even remember where it’s going?
 When is the last time you checked?

 So, how much risk can you reasonably take on?
 The amount of risk you can handle leads you to the right asset allocation for you.
 This is simply the amount or percentage of your investments that are in equities (high risk), bonds (somewhat less risky), and cash (least risky).
 The amount of risk you can absorb allows you to avoid making rash decisions when the market is going crazy.
 The amount of risk you can handle with your money still lets you sleep at night.

 That brings us back to the need to have the right asset allocation.
 Are you comfortable if 80% of your money is “riding the equity market”?
-Well, frankly if you have 30, 40 or 50 years until you’ll need that money (and I mean until you sell those investments and turn them into cash to live on), you should be fine with a high equity position.
+Do you have 30, 40 or 50 years until you’ll need that money?
+Meaning, until you sell those investments and turn them into cash to live on?
+If so, you should be fine with a high equity position.

-There is no such thing as risk-free when you are investing your money: just more risk and less risk.
+There is no such thing as risk-free when you are investing your money.
+Just more risk and less risk.
 We all lose value on paper at some points over the years.
-The key is to be comfortable with the decline and not make any panicked moves to try to time the market.
+The key is to be comfortable with the decline.
+And to not make any panicked moves trying to time the market.

 There will come a time to sell, but when is that?

 Again, we’re back to the simple fact that no one knows when the next market down turn will occur.
 Could it be tomorrow?
 Yes.
 Could it be 6 months from now?
 Yes.
 Could it be yesterday?
 Well, no!

-Think about the physical nature of money – – that at some point you’ll want or need to spend it.
+Think about the physical nature of money.
+At some point you’ll want or need to spend it.
 If you quite literally need some of your savings in the next day or within the next three or four years, you need a bunch of cash readily available.
-The investment horizon is over for that goal.
+The investment time horizon is over for that goal.
 The timing changed from say 20 years into the future to two years from now.

 If, in order to meet your goals, you have figured out that you need a portfolio that is 70% equities and 30% bonds, that’s your target asset allocation.
+Or target asset mix.
 At tax time when you’re looking at all of your money, is your mix still 70/30?
 If not, you need to make tactical buy/sell moves to realign your money.
 That’s what actually keeps you on track.

-Market timing is a risky recipe.
+Trying to time the market is a risky recipe.
 Work with a financial advisor if going it alone isn’t your cup of tea.
-It can be too hard to get it right if you aren’t disciplined and understand that market declines are not necessarily a bad thing.
+It can be too hard to get it right if you aren’t disciplined.
+Understand that market declines are not necessarily a bad thing.
 Remember, they are an opportunity to buy at a bargain price.
 Just like picking up extra chocolate when it’s on sale!

 Still think you can time the market, buying low and selling high?
 Take a closer look at some of the research that clearly shows most of us think we’re good at timing the ups and downs, but the proof is in the pudding via much lower valuation investment accounts!

 - Why trying to time the market is a fool’s endeavor. “…stock market fund investor realized an average annual return of 3.7% per year versus the S&P 500’s 11.1% over the past 30 years.
 A $1,000 investment in the S&P made 30 years ago would be worth $23,583 today, while the average investor would have an ending balance of just $2,965.

 - Yet Another Study Shows That Timing the Market Doesn’t Work “…A hypothetical investor with $100,000 would watch their investment grow to $249,000 (before taxes) over 20 years at a 4.67% annual rate of return.
 That same investor, earning, 8.19% per year [S&P annualized returns], would end up with $483,000 — nearly twice as much.